johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 *Through the Spirit*, the new-covenant community is transformed into a charismatic community.
 A group of people endowed with spiritual gifts that are profoundly shaped to liberate human beings from idolatry and every other allegiance and falsehood that competes and sets itself against God and the knowledge of him.

-Charismatic derives from a Greek word, *charism*, meaning *gift of the Spirit*.
-Biblically speaking, the charisma of the Christian community comes from its anointing.
+*Charismatic* derives from a Greek word, *charism*, meaning *gift of the Spirit*.
+Biblically speaking, the *charisma* of the Christian community comes from its anointing.
 Messiah, or Christ, essentially means *Anointed One*.
 The One Anointed with the Spirit.

 Thus, the Messianic Community is a body of people anointed with the fragrant oil, or presence, of the Holy Spirit, having been brought under God's authority, through baptism into the Messiah.
-Thus, it is a body learning to walk in the footsteps of Jesus: learning to exercise its God-appointed mediatory, intercessory role, under the direction of the Spirit of God.
+It is a body learning to walk in the footsteps of Jesus: learning to exercise its God-appointed mediatory, intercessory role, under the direction of the Spirit of God.

 > This community of disciples is a messianic, charismatic people called into covenant relationship with the Father, through the Son and sent into the world to bless the nations in the power of the Spirit!